yairchu/awesome-structure-editors/README.md

 | [Frugel](https://github.com/cdfa/frugel) | 🎓 ⌨️ 👶 λ | A research exploring a novel UX for textual entry of code | Haskell | 6 | 2022
 | [Alfa](https://cth.altocumulus.org/~hallgren/Alfa/index.html) | 🎓 λ | An editor for Agda which doesn't allow incorrect code | Haskell | - | 2020
 | [OCell](http://kevinmahoney.co.uk/ocell/) | 👶 🌐 | ? | ? | - | 2020

-Legend:
-- Project structure: $ Commercial, 🎓 Academic
-- Target languages: 👶 New language, λ Functional, ｟ Lisp-based, ☕ JavaScript/TypeScript
-- Status:  🔨 Is in some production use
-- Target audience: 👨‍👩‍👧‍👦 For everyone (not intended towards programmers)
-- Other properties: ⌨️ Text editing like UX, 🌐 Works in browser, 文 Localization support

 ### Unreleased Projects